-Create a market analysis that will help them identify partnership opportunities and sales channels they can use to promote their travel business.
+Create a market analysis to help them identify partnership opportunities and sales channels they can use to promote their travel business.
 To run your market research besides online study, you can always reach out to your local tourism board and get as much information as possible about the local tour business environment.

 Build a robust B2B network

-After having covered a proper branding and online presence it’s time you start building your B2B network.
+After having covered a proper branding and online presence, it’s time you start building your B2B network.

 Once your plan is complete, you should build strong relationships with offline and online channels, define your unique selling proposition, and start a tour advertising campaign to attract new visitors to your website.

-Choose the best strategy for attracting your first customers before you start a tour operator company?
+Choose the best strategy for attracting your first customers before you start a tour operator company.